-Oregano is drought tolerant, and in most cases, natural rainfall is all that is required to keep the plants healthy.
+Oregano is drought -tolerant, and in most cases, natural rainfall is all that is required to keep the plants hydrated.
 Water garden-planted oregano deeply during dry spells.
 Container-planted oregano should be watered when the soil is dry to the touch.
 Water until the water runs out through the drainage holes in the container.

 How to Propagate Oregano

-Expose the plantings to indirect light and keep the soil lightly moist.
-The plants can be moved outside when they show new growth and have a developed root system — a process that takes four to six weeks.
+- Expose the unrooted cuttings to indirect light out of direct sun), and keep the soil lightly moist.
+The rooted plants can be moved outside when they show new growth and have a developed root system — a process that takes four to six weeks.

 How to Winterize Oregano

-Oregano is one of the hardy herbs that can overwinter in the ground.
+Oregano is one of the perennial herbs that can overwinter in the ground across its hardiness zone range.
 In late fall after the first few hard frosts, cut back the plant to about 4 to 6 inches high.
 In the most Northern regions, cover the plants with a few inches of shredded bark mulch for extra protection.

 You can also bring some plants indoors so that you can enjoy the harvest throughout the cold weather.
 Dig up the plants, taking as much of the root system as possible.
 Plant them in deep containers.
 Before bringing them indoors, do a reverse hardening off by placing the pots in a protected outdoor area for a few days.
 This will help the plants survive transplant shock.
 When they look healthy, place the plants in an indoor location where they will receive a lot of sun.